Poros: Transportation

 Poros is linked to mainland Greece by a car ferry to Galatas.
 Poros has no airport but is easily accessible from Athens by ferry or hydrofoil.

 There is local bus service on the island from Poros harbor to Neorio and Monastiri.

+A bike sharing system named Cyclopolis is also available, with one station and a capacity of 13 bikes.
+Users can register for a small fee and rent bikes for free for up to 3 hours per rental.